NewFind your real estate agent style: take the assessment

 202474 / 100k621 / 100k86%

-Reported violent offenses per 100k were lower in 2024 than in 2020.
+Reported violent offenses per 100k were lower in 2024 than in 2020, and property offenses were lower.
 Years with sparse reporting are omitted.
 The set of reporting departments also changed between these years (see the county reporting column), which moves the rate on its own.
 Pennsylvania switched crime-reporting systems in 2021 (SRS to NIBRS), so comparisons across that line are imperfect.

 By municipality in Lancaster County